zsoltkovacs/p2pp/README.md

 -  28/07/2019 - Added ACCESSORYMODE parameter to generate MAF/GCODE pairs [ALPHA]
 -  29/07/2019 - Added support for Palette+ MSF 1.4 files [ALPHA]
 -  31/07/2019 - Added support for absolute extruder conversion [BETA]
+-  15/08/2019 - Updated GUI to be more interactive and give progress information [BETA]

 ## Purpose